GDQuest/website/content/tutorial/godot/design-patterns/finite-state-machine/index.md

 That's where finite state machines come in.

-## Implementing a Final State Machine with one variable
+## Implementing a Finite State Machine with one variable

 The first version of the finite state machine I want to show you is the simplest one, and it works in many cases.
 It consists of replacing all the boolean variables you might introduce with a single variable that keeps track of the character's current state.